jonaslu/ain/README.md

 Template file names specified on the command line are read before any names from a pipe.
 This means that `echo create-blog-post.ain | ain base.ain` is the same as `ain base.ain create-blog-post.ain`.

+Ain function the same bash when it comes to file names: if they contain white-space the name should be quoted.

 # Supported sections
 Sections are case-insensitive and whitespace ignored but by convention uses CamelCase and are left indented.
 A section cannot be defined twice in a file.
 A section ends where the next begins or the file ends.